carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 fav_foods: "Field tortillas",
 ~~~

-In nano, we can start to format this a bit with returns and indents.
-You can see that
+In nano, or in the Jupyter editor, we can start to format this a bit with
-the key is in quotes, then there's a colon, then the value.
-If the value is text,
+returns and indents.
+You can see that the key is in quotes, then there's a
-that's going to be in quotes too.
+colon, then the value.
+If the value is text, that's going to be in quotes too.

 Let's crawl along until we find the tweet text itself.

-We can see that the tweet itself is the 4th piece of data in the tweet,
+We can see that it is the 4th piece of data in the tweet,
 after the author's ID, the language, and the time stamp.
 The fifth
 element tells us that this tweet is in reply to another tweet.

+### one_tweet_formated.png

 There are many, many elements attached to each Tweet.
 You will probably never use
 most of them.